mrpmorris/blazor-validation/README.md

 ## What's new

+### New in 3.0.0
+- Add OnTransformModel delegate to allow the model to be transformed before validation (This is useful when using endpoint-centric APIs)
+- Major change because it changes the signature of the public IValidationProvider interface.

+### New in 2.0.0
+- Add net7.0 target framework.

 ### New in 1.8.0
 - Use `Services.TryAddScoped` instead of `Services.AddScoped` for validators, in case the consuming app has already registered validators with a different lifetime.